deepjavalibrary/djl/examples/README.md

 ## Engine selection

 DJL is engine agnostic, so it's capable of supporting different backends.
+DJL by default will select proper native library for you automatically and download those libraries from internet.
+If your production environment doesn't have network access, you can distribute DJL's offline native packages together with your application to avoid download engine native libraries at runtime.

 With Apache MXNet, PyTorch, TensorFlow and ONNX Runtime, you can choose different builds of the native library.
-We recommend the automatic engine selection which downloads the best engine for your platform and available hardware during the first runtime.
-Activate the automatic selection by adding `ai.djl.mxnet:mxnet-native-auto:1.8.0` for Apache MXNet, and `ai.djl.pytorch:pytorch-native-auto:1.9.1` for PyTorch as a dependency.
 You can also see:

 - [MXNet Engine](../engines/mxnet/mxnet-engine/README.md)